 9. Contract Approval – Once all the searches are back and you are happy to proceed, a draft contract will be drafted by your solicitor for you to sign.
 A formal mortgage offer will be sent to your Solicitor for you to agree and sign.

 10. Exchange of Contracts – This is the signing of the contracts by both you and the Seller.
-It is important before we exchange that you are happy to go ahead and that any concerns have been discussed with your Solicitor.
+It is important before we exchange that you are happy and discussed any concerns with your Solicitor.
 At this stage, a deposit can be paid and a completion date set.
 The deposit (10%) is non-refundable.
 At this stage, you are also responsible for insuring the property (building insurance only) in case of anything happening to the property.

 11. Completion day – all final paperwork is sorted and the mortgage is transferred to the Sellers.
 You will receive your keys and be able to move into your new home!!!
 It is almost the end of our involvement!!